Snoyark/Testing/WIP.md

 ```
 BASE <dataset:>
+#The above statement sets up the use of local notation
 PREFIX build: <> # this is, by default, blank, looking like this: ( : <>).
 PREFIX data: <> # where the dataset that was created with this project lives
 #the content in the <> should look something like this: